User Guide

 Build Your Own Example App

 The design of the example app is meant to be representative of a typical application.
-However, it is not likely that its design is completely appropriate for your needs.
+However, it's likely that its design is not completely appropriate for your needs.

 Version History

-The version history of the Fish & Chips Club example application is here.
-The version number of the Fish & Chips Club reflects the version of web4j.jar with which it was built.
+The version numbers of the example apps reflects the version of web4j.jar with which it was built.
 For example, version 3.0.0.1 of the example app was built with version 3.0.0 of web4j.jar.